dfki-ric/ugv_nav4d/README.md

 ##### FrontierTestGui
 This gui was developed to test and debug the `AreaExplorer`.
+It allows for experimentation with the different parameters of the area explorer.
+A left click sets the robot position, a right click sets the goal position.